Connection and play at Parramatta Artist Run Initiative - Honi Soit

 Connection and play at Parramatta Artist Run Initiative

-Fei Gao talks about his work ‘Is dad still not back?’, which is currently showing at PARI.
+Fei Gao talks about his work ‘Is dad still not back?’, currently showing at Parramatta Artist Run Initiative.

 Visiting art galleries and attending openings of local artists is often focused within Sydney’s Inner-West and CBD, but with emerging artists all over the map, spaces for Western Sydney creators have been growing.